d-wiltshire/FA_data/README.md

 *has fall enrollment broken down by state

-shows increasing total costs (as does ipeds cost of attendance info, downloaded)
+shows increasing total costs, but not broken down by state (as does ipeds cost of attendance info, downloaded)
+> does IPEDS break down total costs by state?

-compare with student default rates?
+Can we compare with student default rates?
 By state?